 Editing data blocks in Enterprise Studio

 In addition to manually working on data block definitions and editing data block values, you can use the Bizzdesign Open API to perform these operations.
 The API allows an authorized client application to create, modify, and delete data block definitions in Enterprise Studio and enter data block values in Horizzon.
-The API can only be used for ArchiMate objects and relations created in Enterprise Studio and external data in collections (also ArchiMate only).
+The API can only be used for ArchiMate objects and relations created in Enterprise Studio, and for external data in collections (also ArchiMate-only).

 Including external data in model packages